ocaml/v3.ocaml.org-rescript/CONTRIBUTING.md

 * Observe the relative paths changed in latest PR Preview
 * ...
 MORE CONTENT HERE ...
-* Use "squash and merge", summarizing commit messages
+* When merging, consider cleaning up the commit body
 * Close any issues that were addressed by this PR

 ## Tips